mesonbuild/meson/docs/markdown/Creating-Linux-binaries.md

 ## Adding other tools

 Old distros might have too old versions of some tools.
-For Meson this could nclude Python 3 and Ninja.
+For Meson this could include Python 3 and Ninja.
 If this is the case you need to download, build and install new versions into `~/devroot` in the usual way.